osxmidi/LinVst/README.md

 **MT-PowerDrumKit** has a Linux version that is a Windows plugin but it does not seem to need d2d1 and avoids any d2d1 problems.

+**MT-PowerDrumKit** exports grooves to mtpdk.mid in the /home/user/Documents folder and then mtpdk.mid can be drag and dropped into the DAW.

+**EZDrummer2** (choose Mixer window before quiting if drumkit is playing to avoid possible hang when quiting)

+**EZDrummer2** exports grooves to Variation*.mid in the ~/.wine/drive_c/ProgramData/Toontrack/EZdrummer folder and then Variation*.mid can be drag and dropped into the DAW.

 **Toneboosters TrackEssentials** (disable d2d1 for Ferox)

 **Serum Synth** (can have some issues with Wines current d2d1, disable d2d1 or try a d2d1 override) (32 bit version seems to work better than the 64 bit version with a d2d1 version 6.1.7601.17514 32 bit dll override)